saboorgee/klarna-checkout-nopcommerce/README.md

 ## Features

 - Implemented as a nopCommerce payment method.
+- Supports capture.
+   - Automatic capture when the order is marked as shipped.
+- Supports voiding an authorized (but not captured) payment.
+- Supports full refund.
 - Test/live mode.
 - Configuration of snippet colors.
-- Automatic activation of the Klarna order when the nop order is marked as shipped.
 - Works with the "Google Analytics or Universal Analytics" widget.

 ## Premium Support